 - Bone marrow, lard, bacon fat, bone broth, and any other animal-derived products.

 - Zero-carb and low-carb seasonings like salt, black pepper, thyme, basil, coriander, tarragon, mint, cinnamon, and ginger.

 - Oregano, paprika, cumin, and cayenne have slightly more carbs, but are also low-carb options when used in smaller amounts*.

 * We’re presenting a sort of middle way here.
 Some people restrict themselves more than others when approaching elimination diets like Carnivore.
 For example, some people also cut dairy to avoid any potential inflammation.
 Others allow some dairy and are liberal with seasonings and herbs in cooking.
 Your choice should be decided by you and your nutritional professional.
 It’s also worth noting that some doctors make the case that dried herbs are problematic and if you’re going to include herbs to grow your own or use fresh instead.

-What you can’t eat or drink alongside your steaks:
+What you can’t eat alongside your steaks:

 - Apples, oranges, pineapples, bananas, berries, and all other fruits.

 - Asparagus, mushrooms, broccoli, and all other vegetables.

 - A lot of high-lactose dairy like milk, yogurt, and soft cheese.